Easy Handmade Gifts for a Group: DIY Personalized Popcorn Tins

 Heat the oil over medium-high heat in a lidded pot.
 Add the popcorn and cook, shaking the pan frequently until the popcorn stops popping.
 Transfer the popcorn to a very large oiled bowl.
 If you can, remove the unpopped kernels.

 Place the sugar in a large saucepan and dampen with about 2 Tbsp water (enough so the mixture looks like damp sand).
 Add the butter and salt and heat over high, stirring constantly, until the sugar is melted and the caramel is amber — do not let it get too dark, this happens very quickly!
 Remove the pan from the heat and stir in the baking soda.

 Pour the hot caramel over the popcorn and carefully stir with a wooden spoon until the caramel is evenly distributed and beginning to cool.
 Spread on an aluminum foil-covered cookie sheet, cool to room temperature, then break into pieces and serve or store in a covered container.

 No-Knit Monogrammed Mittens

 Knit accessories are always a popular handmade holiday gift — but what if you can't knit or crochet?
 Then these personalized mittens are right up your alley — just stitch baker's twine initials onto readymade mittens, a scarf or hat for a personalized gift to keep them toasty warm all winter long.
-Get crafting with our step-by-step instructions.

 Craft a Custom Tray